 The Consultant's role is to ensure that all CCEYA requirements are being met in the home.
 They also offer support, information and guidance to providers and parents and to ensure that the individual needs of each child in care are a primary focus, in order for children to reach their optimum development.
 Your Consultant will contact you occasionally, to discuss your care arrangement and/or your child's progress.
 You should not hesitate to call your Consultant if you have any questions, concerns, or if you need support.

 Playgroups

-We offer regular playgroups in several communities for children, parents, and providers.
 We encourage and support attendance at other community-based playgroups.
 March Break Activity Day and AFCS park picnics are some of the special events offered throughout the year.

 Parents are welcome to join any activities.